Creating and Using Custom Perspective Themes

 Once the entrypoint is created, you will use the Update Theme Data File endpoint <gateway_address>/data/api/v1/resources/datafile/com.inductiveautomation.perspective/themes/test/index.css

-to add the custom index.css
+to add a custom index.css

 file.